streamingfast/substreams-sink-sql/README.md

 ### Output Module

+If you use the `from-proto` command with annotations, the output of your Substreams will be directly mapped to database tables.

-To be accepted by `substreams-sink-sql`, your module output's type must be a [sf.substreams.sink.database.v1.DatabaseChanges](https://github.com/streamingfast/substreams-database-change/blob/develop/proto/substreams/sink/database/v1/database.proto#L7) message.
+If you want to manually create the mappings, your module output's type must be a [sf.substreams.sink.database.v1.DatabaseChanges](https://github.com/streamingfast/substreams-database-change/blob/develop/proto/substreams/sink/database/v1/database.proto#L7) message.
 The Rust crate [substreams-data-change](https://github.com/streamingfast/substreams-database-change) contains bindings and helpers to implement it easily.
 Some project implementing `db_out` module for reference:

 - [substreams-eth-block-meta](https://github.com/streamingfast/substreams-eth-block-meta/blob/master/src/lib.rs#L35) (some helpers found in [db_out.rs](https://github.com/streamingfast/substreams-eth-block-meta/blob/master/src/db_out.rs#L6))